 Sellers never share their keys.
 Agents never see the keys.
 The gateway is the only component that touches credentials.

-Sellers can list any REST API — OpenAI, Anthropic, Twilio, Google Maps — or connect their own agents, datasets, and tools.
+Sellers can list any REST API (OpenAI, Anthropic, Twilio, Google Maps) or connect their own agents, datasets, and tools, subject to the curated shelf described above.
 When multiple sellers list the same service, the gateway routes each request to the best seller based on price, uptime, latency, and available capacity.

 2.3 Pillar 3: Discovery & Routing

-Marketplace.
-GET /v1/apis returns a machine-readable catalog of every listing: APIs, skills, datasets, services, products, and connectors — with pricing, capacity, and seller health scores.
+Catalog.
+GET /v1/apis returns a machine-readable catalog of every listing (APIs, skills, datasets, services, products, and connectors) with pricing, capacity, and seller health scores.
+The same catalog is exposed to agents over MCP (Section 9).
 Agents programmatically discover the best option for their task without human guidance.

 3. Key Isolation